onera/Noda/doc/source/advanced_use.rst

    Non-ideal lattice simulations require much smaller time steps than ideal lattice
    simulations: typically, ``nt_multiplier`` should be in the order of :math:`1/y_0^\mathrm{eq}`, which can be in the order of :math:`10^4 - 10^6`.
-   These simulations take several hours to complete.
+   These simulations may take several hours to complete.

 .. warning::
    Non-ideal lattice simulations may produce results that are difficult to interpret and should be run with caution.
-This type of simulation has not been thoroughly tested.
 Users are encouraged to be well acquainted with ideal lattice simulations and to read the :ref:`background` Section before working with non-ideal cases.

 Run options
 -----------